Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

 Partial prints are a common issue with printers and there are several main reasons it can occur:

 We discuss each one and offer solutions & recommendations below.

 Sometimes there can be some left over data in your 'print spooler' - the temporary area data is stored in as it is handed off to the printer.
 This can cause all sorts of issues with prints, including prints that only partially complete.

 To fix a print spooler issue is relatively easy and this usually solves the problem.

 Recent MacOS versions (certainly from 10.15 on, but it might be the same for earlier versions too) - use the GPU (Graphics Processing Unit - i.e. video card) - for a lot more general processing, including spooling files to printers.

 So try detaching any extra monitors as a first step.
-And/or try closing any GPU intensive applications during printing (includes things like graphics / raw processing applications, but also modern browsers are GPU intensive, and so on).
+And/or try closing any GPU intensive applications during printing (includes things like graphics / raw processing applications, but remember that modern browsers arealso GPU intensive!).

 If you have tried to fix the GPU and/or print spooler issues as detailed above, and you are still having issues, it may be the case that your USB cord or port is not working correctly.
 Try a different USB cord or port and this will often solve the problem.

-If you've checked your USB connections, then you can sometimes solve persistent issues like this by resetting the entire print system, but please note: this loses all your printers & print settings, so it's quite drastic.
-Apple have a support note with the process here.
+If you've checked your USB connections, then you can sometimes solve persistent issues like this by resetting the entire print system, but please note: this loses all your printers & print settings and profiles - so it's quite a drastic solution.